-Now that those muscles have been loosened, the next step is to massage the muscle that run down either side of the back of the neck.
+Now that those muscles have been loosened, the next step is to massage the muscle that runs down either side of the back of the neck.

 Place the peanut on the floor and gently lower the back of your neck onto it.
 Slowly roll up to the top of your neck and back to the top of your shoulder blades.
 You can lift up your hips to increase pressure, but be careful not to put too much pressure on the neck.

-3. Wall Lean Exercise
+4. Wall Lean Exercise

 The Wall Lean Exercise will help strengthen the front of the neck to push your head back.